mwinel/sea-notes-saas-starter-kit/docs/invoice-generation-docs.md

 **Problem**: "Invoice service not configured or connected"

 **Solutions**:
-1. Verify `SECURE_AGENT_KEY` is set correctly
+1. Verify `DO_INFERENCE_API_KEY` is set correctly
 2. Check DigitalOcean Agent Platform access
 3. Ensure the key has proper permissions
-4. Test connection with the script: `node scripts/generate-invoice.js`
+4. Try generating an invoice manually from the billing page

 ### AI Generation Failures